natecole1/github-intro-nate/README.md

     * `git add haikus/haiku_yourname.md`
     * `git commit -m "Add empty haiku file"`
     * `git push`
-3. Start a new branch called `haiku-test` (substituting your name for NAME)
+3. Start a new branch called `haiku-test`
     * `git checkout -b haiku-test`
 4. Write 1-2 lines of the haiku and save it in the `haikus` folder
 5. Commit your changes & push it